mongodb/docs-app-services/docs-release-notes.md

 ## Connect to a MongoDB Data Sources

-- Landing Page: Added note about x509 security certificate between Atlas App Services and Atlas data sources.
+- Landing Page: Add note about x509 security certificate between Atlas App Services and Atlas data sources.

 ## Secure Your App

-- Configure Network Security: Moved note about x509 security certificate between Atlas App Services and Atlas data sources to a more appropriate spot higher up on the page.
+- Configure Network Security: Move note about x509 security certificate between Atlas App Services and Atlas data sources to a more appropriate spot higher up on the page.

 ## Reference

 - Admin API
   - Metrics/Retrieve App Services metrics: Update endpoint to include `metrics` and its available enums as a query parameter.
-  - Added new "Link multiple data sources" endpoint.
+  - Add new "Link multiple data sources" endpoint.
 - Service Limitations: Add information about the 20 MB Device Sync websocket read limit.

 ## Release Notes